 The possible issues to look for are:

-locked <monitor_id>".
+Blocked: If there a number of threads blocked then look in the thread dump if they are blocked on the same monitor.
+This will indicate a heavily contented resource.
+You can see which thread has locked on the monitor by searching for "locked <monitor_id>".
 You may want to review the design of this code (if you can change it) to ensure that you're not over-zealous with locking or that the locking thread is not blocking on another monitor.
 Have a look at Software Transactional Memory for a possible alternative to locking.

 You may also use "Thread Telemetry" view avialable in most JVM profiling tools (e.g. JProbe, JProfiler, YourKit etc.).
 This gives you an historical view of thread states in the JVM.
 Very useful for monitoring JVM performance over a period of time and spotting live-lock situations.